-Communication sciences and disorders (CSD) professionals might have questions when working with transgender and gender-diverse individuals.
-The term gender-diverse is used throughout this page as an umbrella term that encompasses individuals who identify as transgender, nonbinary, or not cisgender.
+Communication sciences and disorders (CSD) professionals might have questions when working with transgender and gender-diverse people.
+The term gender-diverse is used throughout this page as an umbrella term that encompasses those who identify as transgender, nonbinary, or not cisgender.

 ASHA’s Code of Ethics does not specifically mention pronoun use.
-However, using an individual’s correct personal pronouns shows respect to the individual and creates an inclusive environment.
-When working with gender-diverse populations, be sure to first read the considerations about your personal responsibilities for best practice by consulting ASHA’s 2017 Issues in Ethics Statement on Cultural and Linguistic Competence and the ASHA Practice Portal page on Voice and Communication Services for Transgender and Gender Diverse Populations.
+However, using affirming personal pronouns shows respect and creates an inclusive environment.
+When working with gender-diverse populations, be sure to first read the considerations about your professional responsibilities for best practice by consulting ASHA’s 2017 Issues in Ethics Statement on Cultural and Linguistic Competence and the ASHA Practice Portal page on Voice and Communication Services for Transgender and Gender Diverse Populations.

-When an individual’s family does not support the pronouns the individual is using, ask the client what they want you to do regarding pronoun use.
+When their family does not support the pronouns they are using, ask the client what they want you to do regarding pronoun use.
 If they are concerned about the reaction of their family members, then consider using gender-neutral pronouns or just using their name instead of pronouns.
-As the service provider, our first responsibility is to the individuals we serve.
-Using correct pronouns is a way of respecting their dignity and falls in line with ASHA’s Principle of Ethics I. In addition, not using a client’s correct name or pronouns—or misgendering a client in other ways—can contribute to the individual’s stress.
+As the service provider, our first responsibility is to the people we serve.
+Using correct pronouns is a way of respecting their dignity and falls in line with ASHA’s Principle of Ethics I. In addition, not using a client’s correct name or pronouns—or misgendering a client in other ways—can contribute to their stress.

-Not acknowledging an individual’s pronouns and name is a form of misgendering.
+Not acknowledging pronouns and name is a form of misgendering.
 Stigma, prejudice, and discrimination can cause stress (e.g., negative affect, lower self-esteem) and lead to concerns about personal security for LGBTQIA+ people, triggering psychological harm, according to McLemore (2015).
-In addition, research suggests that not acknowledging an individual’s gender identity may negatively impact a person’s perception of the quality of care that they are receiving, which may in turn reduce patient/client satisfaction in gender-diverse populations.
-Failure to acknowledge an individual’s gender identity may also lead to self-imposed behavioral modification, which could negatively impact service delivery (Merritt, 2020).
+In addition, research suggests that not acknowledging gender identity may negatively impact a person’s perception of the quality of care that they are receiving, which may in turn reduce patient/client satisfaction in gender-diverse populations.
+Failure to acknowledge gender identity may also lead to self-imposed behavioral modification, which could negatively impact service delivery (Merritt, 2020).